6808/6808.github.io/labs/lab3.md

 when the first sample comes in.
 The vector manipulation functions in the [appendix](#appendix) are likely to be useful for this task.

+Try moving your phone while touching the screen in the 3D tab and check that the ribbon moves, roughly in the direction that you move your phone.
+It is expected to see the ribbon move increasingly faster.
+We are going to fix it in the next task.

 ### Task 2C --- Stabilization {#task2c}

 As we\'ve discussed, an integrator like the linear system you